-Most users have used a word-processing application that permits the Undo operation.
+Most users have used a word-processing application that permits the "Undo" operation.
 This operation takes your most previous action and rolls it back to the state right before you started.
 Using TClientDataset, you can call cdsCustomer.UndoLastChange() to simulate that behavior.
 The undo stack is unlimited, allowing the user to continue to back up all the way to the beginning of the editing session if so desired.
 The parameter you pass to this method specifies whether the cursor is positioned to the record being affected.

-If the user wanted to get rid of all her updates at once, there's an easier way than calling UndoLastChange() repeatedly.
+If the user wanted to get rid of all his updates in one fell swoop, there's an easier way than calling UndoLastChange() repeatedly.
 You can simply call cdsCustomer.CancelUpdates() to cancel all changes that have been made in a single editing session.